Synthesis of Arborescent (Dendritic) Polystyrenes via Controlled Inimer-type Reversible Addition-fragmentation Chain Transfer Polymerization

 Journal of Polymer Science Part A: Polymer Chemistry

 Heidenreich, Andrew J. and Puskas, Judit, "Synthesis of Arborescent (Dendritic) Polystyrenes via Controlled Inimer-type Reversible Addition-fragmentation Chain Transfer Polymerization" (2008).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 578.